microsoft/SEAL/README.md

 ### Correct Use of Microsoft SEAL

 Decryptions of Microsoft SEAL ciphertexts should be treated as private information only available to the secret key owner.
 Sharing information directly or indirectly about a decryption should be thought of as equivalent to sharing information about the secret key itself.
 If it is absolutely necessary to share information about the decryption of a ciphertext, the number of bits shared should be kept to a minimum, and no more decryptions under the same secret key should be performed.
-We strongly recommend any commercial applications of Microsoft SEAL to be reviewed by cryptography experts familiar with these matters.
+Commercial applications of Microsoft SEAL, or any homomorphic encryption library, should be carefully reviewed by cryptography experts who are familiar with these matters.

 ## Contents